arpege/Crypto-ICR-lab001/README.md

 bytearray(b'message de pour ')
 ```

 The number represent the progression 1..16.
 The bytearray store the value of I2, the intermediate state of de deciphering block C2.
-When we have the complete bytearray we can compute :
+When we have the complete bytearray we can compute:

 `P2 = C1 ^ I2`

-in python :
+in python:
 ```python
 i = 0
 while i < 16: